-Only the IBSF, as well as its Members, have the right to organise international competitions.
-All official international IBSF competitions shall be organised under the supervision of the IBSF.
-The IBSF shall award the competition to a Member that is able to undertake the organisation of the competition, or is able to pass it on to an association (Club) or an Organising Committee.
+Only the IBSF, as well as its Members, have the right to organize international competitions.
+All official international IBSF competitions shall be organized under the supervision of the IBSF.
+The IBSF shall award the competition to a Member that is able to undertake the organization of the competition, or is able to pass it on to an association (Club) or an Organizing Committee.
 The Member remains responsible for the orderly execution of the event.